Eamonbaloun/PC-Beginners-Guide/README.md

 If you need a full part list, the first place to look is YouTube I have some linked below.
 There are tons of ways to create a list, but here are a few ideas for now.
 If you need assistance, forms such as PC Part Picker, Reddit, and LTT Forms are excellent options.
 Simply post pictures of parts or a link to a PC Part Picker list.
 Another suggestion is that people on [Fiverr](https://www.fiverr.com/search/gigs?query=pc%20part%20list&source=main_banner&ref_ctx_id=623c2b5dde3a437b984c31b6bba255bc&search_in=everywhere&search-autocomplete-original-term=pc%20part%20list) charge a small fee to help you create a list tailored to your specific needs.
 - [Best PC Part Picker Lists](https://pcpartpicker.com/user/fr33thy/saved/)❗ – Curated by Fr33thy, who’s one of the best FPS testers on YouTube.
 [Watch his video about these builds](https://youtu.be/jpp_1M7CceM).
+- [Best Value PC Builds!!!
+Crush 1080p, 1440p, and even 4K!!!!!!!!!!](https://youtu.be/VCNr2rVyNDo)❗❗❗❗❗❗❗❗❗ - This video from Daniel Owen and the Fr33thy video above are the best ones to watch if you planning to build something with new parts in 2025 Watch them they are more then just a list.
 - [I Built Myself an Editing & Gaming PC](https://youtu.be/XaYtItRpGCA)
 - [Can you still build a GOOD gaming rig for $1500 in 2025?](https://m.youtube.com/watch?v=UreYbJPafhE)
 - [The PC You Should Build - Best $900, $1300, $2000 Gaming PCs](https://www.youtube.com/watch?v=HWN34HyUCy4)❗